-Before you can start using the Carrier Connect API, you need a client, a user and a password.
+Before you can start using the Carrier Select API, you need a client, a user and a password.

 If you do not have those yet, you can use the following credentials to test the API.

 If you like to implement against the CarrierSelect-API from S/4Hana or SAP ERP 6.0 you have to generate one or more Enterprise services.
 You have to generate an Enterprise Services for each WSDL you like to use.

 First create a package from SE80.
 Then right click on the package choose Create -> Enterprise Services.

 Then a wizard will be shown.

 In the wizard choose Service Consumer and click on continue.
 Then you have to choose where source of your service is located.
 Choose External WSDL/Schema.
 Then you have to choose the data source.
 Here you have to choose URL.
 Go on with continue.

 The url you have to set is https://rz3.aeb.de/test2routing/servlet/bf/RoutingBF?WSDL.

 For Carrier Select this is the main API.
 There are some more.
 But for the beginning that should be enough.
 Go on with continue.